RoadieHQ/marketing-site/content/docs/integrations/broker/index.md

 ## Overview
 The broker is a Node.js service that you run inside your infrastructure to provide a secure tunnel for Roadie traffic.
 It was originally created by security company, [Snyk](https://docs.snyk.io/features/snyk-broker/broker-introduction).
 The code is open-source.
 We are actively using it with existing customers for Kubernetes API access and other Backstage and Roadie plugins.
 You don't need to be a Snyk user to use the broker.

-*The benefits are of the broker include:*
+*The benefits of the broker include:*
 * You can allow list what Roadie can access using a config file.
 * Any tokens for the internal endpoints stay in your infra.
 They are not shared with Roadie.
 * The broker maintains an audit log of what we access.